donniebeck/invoiceapp/README.md

 ## Current Status

 This project is currently in progress and serves as a proof of concept.
 The primary focus at this stage is on implementing core functionalities and ensuring a secure and reliable system.

+Twilio module is currently hotswapped out for AT&T email-to-text so I don't waste my Twilio credits.